-The availability and quality of urban and transport policies supporting health and sustainability in São Paulo is above average compared with other cities.
-São Paulo incorporates health-focussed actions in its metropolitan transport policy, but this focus is lacking in its metropolitan urban policy.
-It also has no requirements for health impact assessment of urban and transport interventions.
-In some policy areas related to walkability and public transport, São Paulo lacks standards and measurable targets.
-Nonetheless, the vast majority of neighbourhoods in São Paulo are highly walkable relative to the 25 cities in this international study.
-To achieve WHO targets to increase physical activity, 99% of residents in São Paulo live in neighbourhoods meeting density thresholds and 70% live in neighbourhoods meeting street connectivity thresholds.
-However, notably some São Paulo residents may live in neighbourhoods that exceed levels of density and street connectivity that encourage physical activity.
-Ninety-four percent of residents live in neighbourhoods with access to public transport stops with regular services.
-Almost three quarters of residents have access to some public open space within 500m, but only 16% live within 500m of a larger public open space.
-The percentage of the population in São Paulo with access within 500m of a food market, convenience store or any public open space is just below average compared with other cities studied, but access to large public open space is well below average.
+The availability of urban and transport policies supporting health and sustainability in Hong Kong is average compared with other cities.
+However, the quality of available policies is above average in terms of their specificity, measurability and consistency with health evidence.
+Hong Kong does not appear to have specific health-focussed actions in its metropolitan urban or transport policies; and has no requirement for health impact assessment of urban and transport interventions.
+Although it has a number of policy standards, many lack measurable targets.
+Nonetheless, the vast majority of neighbourhoods in Hong Kong are highly walkable relative to the 25 cities in this international study.
+In terms of thresholds to achieve WHO targets to increase physical activity, almost 100% of residents in Hong Kong live in neighbourhoods meeting density thresholds and 92% in neighbourhoods meeting street connectivity thresholds.
+However, some Hong Kong residents may live in neighbourhoods that exceed levels of density and street connectivity that encourage physical activity.
+The vast majority of residents (83.6%) have access to public transport stops with regular services.
+While almost 90% of residents have access to some public open space within 500m, only 54% live within 500m of a larger public open space.
+Compared with other cities studied, more Hong Kong residents have access to all amenities studied within 500m.